Projects

 - Mineral Exploration and the Whitehorse Official Community Plan.
 Yukon Star, 21 June 2024.
 The Official Community Plan is quite clear.
 So why are people surprised and upset by mineral exploration inside city limits?

-White Pass and Yukon Route Railroad: north half
+White Pass and Yukon Route Railroad (WPYR), north half

 One of the most-successful breakfast food giveaways ever was the Klondike Big Inch in the area of Dawson City, Yukon.
 Thank you, Quaker, for helping keep Yukon on the map!